git12aman/Friend_list_app/README.md

 Count Friends: Shows the total number of friends in the list.
 Clear Friend List: Clears the entire list of friends.
 Blurred Background: Features a blurred image background for a visually appealing interface.
-Project Setup:

-Clone the repository: git clone [repository URL]
-Open the index.html file in your web browser.
 Project Structure:

 index.html: Main HTML file that renders the user interface.